jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.3](#3.3) Select controls based upon systems security requirements (OSG-9 Chpt 8)

 - Be familiar with the **Common Criteria (CC)** for Information Technology Security Evaluation
+- Based on ISO/IEC 15408 is a subjective security function evaluation tool that uses protection profiles (PPs) and security targets (Sts) and assigns an Evaluation Assurance level (EAL)
 - The CC provides a standard to evaluate systems, defining various levels of testing and confirmation of systems' security capabilities
 - The number of the level indicates what kind of testing and confirmation has been performed
 - The important concepts: